-The Ruth Law Team is investigating cases involving Roundup Weed Killer and the diagnosis of non-Hodgkins lymphoma (NHL).
+The Ruth Law Team is investigating cases involving Roundup Weed Killer and a RECENT diagnosis of non-Hodgkins lymphoma (NHL).
 The lawsuits allege Monsanto, the agricultural company producing Roundup, knew about the risk for cancer yet failed to warn consumers.
 Unfortunately, this is something we see all too often in product liability cases.

 What is Roundup Weed Killer?